ACCESS-NRI/access-om3-configs/documentation/docs/pages/Detailedpananinstructions.md

 cp /g/data/vk83/prerelease/configurations/inputs/access-om3/share/grids/2025.02.17/topog.nc .
 ```

-In this case, `ocean_mask.nc` was not listed in the `config.yaml`, and we could not find it, so we had to generate it. **Skip to next section if you already have `ocean_mask.nc`.**
+In this case, `ocean_mask.nc` is not listed in `config.yaml` and if it can't be found then a new one needs generating

-### Generating `ocean_mask.nc` (and other bathymetry files)
+### Generating `ocean_mask.nc`
-First we need to clone the `make_OM3_025deg_topo` tools.
-First `cd` into a suitable directory (for me I chose in my `home` drive)
+Clone the `make_OM3_025deg_topo` tools.
+First `cd` into a suitable directory (e.g, your `home` drive)
 ```
 git clone git@github.com:ACCESS-NRI/make_OM3_025deg_topo.git
 ```

-Since it contains import submodules, we do
+To download the import submodules,do:

 ```
 git submodule update --init --recursive
 ```

 which downloads the correct branch of the submodules.
-Note that for some reason I was getting a conflict with the xp86 conda environemnt and starting a new gadi terminal fixed the issue.
+Note starting a new gadi terminal will fix conflict with the xp86 conda environemnt.

 We then follow the instructions on `https://github.com/ACCESS-NRI/make_OM3_025deg_topo` which requires modifying the `gen_topog.sh` script to 1.
 Add the gdata to your project in the `#PBS -l storage=` line and 2.
-Use `qsub` to submit.
+Use `qsub` to submit:
 ```
 qsub -v INPUT_HGRID="/path/to/ocean_hgrid.nc",INPUT_VGRID="/path/to/ocean_vgrid.nc",INPUT_GBCO="/path/to/GEBCO_2024.nc" -P $PROJECT gen_topo.sh
 ```
-For me this looked like
+For the 25km Pan-an development this looked like:
 ```
 qsub -v INPUT_HGRID=/g/data/x77/cy8964/mom6/input/input-25km/ocean_hgrid.nc,INPUT_VGRID=/g/data/x77/cy8964/mom6/input/input-25km/ocean_vgrid.nc,INPUT_GBCO=/g/data/ik11/inputs/GEBCO_2024/GEBCO_2024.nc -P x77 gen_topo.sh
 ```
-**(Note it looks like a missed the last step, to finalise output files.
-Oops)**

-This generates the file where you cloned the `make_OM3_025deg_topo` repo and you can copy it to the place where your input files are.
+This generates the files where you cloned the `make_OM3_025deg_topo` repo and needs to be copied to the folder containing the input files (e.g. `/g/data/x77/cy8964/mom6/input/input-25km`.

+Note that bathymetry-tools pipeline used here has built in topo edits for the 025 deg config and these topo edits will need removing.

 ### Cropping netcdf files to regional domain

-Now you have all your files copied over.
-Note that we assumed `ocean_mask.nc` was created using the same script as the rest: it probably would have been better to generate all the files together and then copy them over!
-Also, the bathymetry-tools pipeline has built in topo edits for the 025 deg config so the line calling that text file would need to be removed and some renaming of sunsequent calls if using a different grid where the topo edits indices don't match up.

 We can now use `nco` as an efficient `netcdf` chopper.
 Load module:
 ```
 module load nco/5.0.5
 module load netcdf
 ```
-You can use `ncdump -h XX.nc` to check what the y coordinate name and size are.
-To crop the domain to approximately 37.5 degrees S, we did trial and error to get the right index.
-For `ocean_hgrid.nc` it is on a supergrid so has twice the number of points (ish) as the other variables.
+The command `ncdump -h XX.nc` (where 'XX.nc' is your netcdf file) can be used to check the y coordinate name and size.
+To crop the domain to approximately 37.5 degrees S, some trial and error may be needed get the right index.

 ```
 ncks -d nyp,0,790 -d ny,0,789 ocean_hgrid.nc ocean_hgrid_cropped.nc
 ncdump -v "y" ocean_hgrid_cropped.nc | tail -5
 ```

-Note `nyp` number is one larger than `ny` number.
-The output of the second command will tell you the latitude it finishes at, adjust the nyp and ny numbers until satisfied.
+The output of the second command will tell you the latitude that the model was cropped to.
+Adjust the nyp and ny numbers until satisfied with the cropping latitude.
+Note that  `ocean_hgrid.nc` it is on a supergrid so has twice the number of points as variables in other netcdf files not on the supergrid.
+Note also that the `nyp` index is one larger than the `ny` index.

-Now we do the same for the smaller netcdf files, noting ny in `ocean_hgrid`=2 times ny in other files.
-These numbers do need to work out!
+Now do the same for the smaller netcdf files, noting ny in `ocean_hgrid`=2 times ny in other files.

 ```
 ncks -d ny,0,394 kmt.nc kmt_cropped.nc